Cryosphere Early Career Award

 - The nominee is required to have primary affiliation with the AGU Cryosphere section.

 - The nominee must be within 10 years of receiving their Ph.D. or the highest equivalent terminal degree.
-Exceptions to this requirement for unusual circumstances may be considered on a case-by-case basis by the committee.

 - The following individuals are not eligible to be candidates for the award during their terms of service: